omarabdulla/Omarstodolist/README.md

 ## Examples

-The following url should be used for note functions (displayed below) except the archive function: http://localhost:8000/api/
+The following url should be used (in Postman) for note functions (displayed below) except the archive function: http://localhost:8000/api/

 ```